“Whether you eat, drink or whatever you do, do all for the glory of God.” — 1 Corinthians 10:31

 The Jews were the elite olive merchants of their day.
 During antiquity, this precious commodity was used for its healing capabilities, for cooking, to light lamps, for soaps, for cosmetics and even for currency.
 Olive oil was considered so sacred to ancient culture that it was even used to anoint kings and priests.
 Hence, the Hebrew for Messiah, Moshiach, meaning “anointed one!”

 Research has been conducted that proves regular consumption of olives and olive oil contributes to heart, brain, skin and joint health.
 They have even been linked to cancer and diabetes prevention.
-(7) Needless to say, this sacred foodstuff has lived up to its ancient reputation!
+Needless to say, this sacred foodstuff has lived up to its ancient reputation.

-2. Pomegranate — For the Lord your God is bringing you into a good land, a land of brooks of water, of fountains and springs, flowing forth in valleys and hills; a land of wheat and barley, of vines and fig trees and pomegranates, a land of olive oil and honey.
-(Deuteronomy 8:7-8)
+For the Lord your God is bringing you into a good land, a land of brooks of water, of fountains and springs, flowing forth in valleys and hills; a land of wheat and barley, of vines and fig trees and pomegranates, a land of olive oil and honey. — Deuteronomy 8:7-8

-4. Flax — An excellent wife, who can find?
-For her worth is far above jewels … She looks for wool and flax and works with her hands in delight.
-(Proverbs 31:10,13)
+An excellent wife, who can find?
+For her worth is far above jewels … She looks for wool and flax and works with her hands in delight. — Proverbs 31:10,13

 One of the most important plant fibers in the Bible, flax has been used to make linen for as long as recorded history.
 Although it has been widely replaced by cotton in recent years, flax remains one of the most important fiber plants in the world and one of the top Bible foods.

-Having a rich history of medicinal use dating back to Babylon in 3000 B.C., flax seeds have been wholeheartedly embraced by natural health and medical circles alike because it provides a natural, vegan source of omega-3 essential fatty acids, lignans and fiber.
-Subsequently, research show that flax seeds may be able to help fight against cancer, lung disease and heart disease.
-(12)
+Having a rich history of medicinal use dating back to Babylon in 3000 B.C., flaxseeds have been wholeheartedly embraced by natural health and medical circles alike because it provides a natural, vegan source of omega-3 essential fatty acids, lignans and fiber.
+Subsequently, research shows that flaxseeds may be able to help fight against breast cancer, among other serious diseases.

-7. Lamb — Now you shall eat it [the unblemished lamb] in this manner: with your loins girded, your sandals on your feet, and your staff in your hand; and you shall eat it in haste — it is the Lord’s Passover.
-(Exodus 12:11)
+Now you shall eat it [the unblemished lamb] in this manner: with your loins girded, your sandals on your feet, and your staff in your hand; and you shall eat it in haste — it is the Lord’s Passover. — Exodus 12:11

 On a side note, make sure to purchase local, organic, grass-fed varieties when possible.
 Grain-fed factory farmed animals are loaded with genetically modified corn feed, countless additives and are simply not worth the risk.

-8. Bitter Herbs (coriander and parsley) — They shall eat the flesh that same night, roasted with fire, and they shall eat it with unleavened bread and bitter herbs.
-(Exodus 12:8)
+They shall eat the flesh that same night, roasted with fire, and they shall eat it with unleavened bread and bitter herbs. — Exodus 12:8

 Scholars are not in complete agreement which plants the authors of Bible were referring to when writing about “bitter herbs,” but coriander and parsley generally make the list.

-9. Vegetables — Please test your servants for ten days, and let us be given some vegetables to eat and water to drink.
-(Daniel 1:12)
+Please test your servants for ten days, and let us be given some vegetables to eat and water to drink. — Daniel 1:12

 Instead of eating the tasty dainties of the Babylonians, Daniel and his friends requested to live on a vegetarian diet.
 When it was time for them to be presented to the king, Nebuchadnezzar and all of the leaders were astounded to see that the four young Jewish friends were more fit and looked better than the other young men who ate the Babylonian fare.
 Often referred to as the Daniel diet or the Daniel fast, history and biblical text actually support that Daniel continued his vegetarian lifestyle throughout his entire life.